oasisprotocol/old-docs/src/operators/maintenance/handling-network-upgrades.md

 ***NOTICE: There used to be instructions here to upgrade using `jq`.
-However, since JQ has a [bug](https://github.com/stedolan/jq/issues/369) where it does not format number correctly, this method no longer works.
-We will be posting instructions about how to patch the genesis document soon.***
+However, since JQ has a [bug](https://github.com/stedolan/jq/issues/369) where it does not handle very large integers correctly, this method no longer works.
+We will be posting instructions about how to patch the genesis document during upgrades until we have a better solution.***

 ## Wiping State